Central Oregon Winter Adventures

 Fat Biking

-Just like paddleboarding has taken over Central Oregon during the summer, Fat Biking is the new winter craze that has avid mountain bikers extending their riding seasons throughout the snowfall.
+Just like paddleboarding has taken over Central Oregon during the summer, Fat Biking is a winter craze that has avid mountain bikers extending their riding seasons throughout the snowfall.
 Picture a rigid mountain bike on steroids – with blown-up tires that make it easy to pedal through and over the snow.
-Several Fat Bike-specific trails are available in the Wanoga Sno-Park area but other popular spots are near the Dutchman Flat Sno-Park, Todd Lake and along the snow-covered Cascade Lakes Highway.
+Several Fat Bike-specific trails are available in the Wanoga Sno-Park area, but other popular spots are near the Dutchman Flat Sno-Park, Todd Lake and along the snow-covered Cascade Lakes Highway.
 Since you’re probably not traveling with your own Fat Bike, local shops like Hutch’s, Pine Mountain Sports, Sunriver Sports and The Hub Cyclery have fleets for you to rent.

 Ice Skating